Keeping tradition alive: Carvalho Sweets' 80-year journey at Bandra Fair

 He shares, “Earlier, my mother and father used to wake up at 4 am and start making it because the stall used to start at 5:30 am and put up the stall and decorate it.
 We used to enjoy seeing my dad making the sweets.”
 The family’s love for making sweets of different kinds, especially for Bandra Fair is in their blood.
 “I enjoy doing it that is why I used to make Goan sweets for doce, dodol and pinag,” he adds.

-This year, Antonio has returned to be behind the stall after 26 years, after his brother died during the Covid-19 pandemic.
+This year, Antonio has returned to be behind the stall.
+After 26 years, he has taken over the making of the kadio bodios after his brother died before the Covid-19 pandemic.
 As always, Bandra Fair is special, and he is going about business as usual.
 Ask him how much he has already made, and he says, "I have made more than 50 kilos of sweets till now for this time.”
 The 56-year-old Bandra resident, who lives near the Bandra Steps continues, "I do not make a fixed number of sweets; I just continue making when I get to know they are getting over at the stall."

 The Bandra local, mans the stall along with family friends, and usually takes a week-long leave during Bandra Fair to be there at the stall.
 However, after Covid-19 pandemic, since the number of people coming to the Fair has reduced, she has taken the liberty of working for a few days during the Fair.